 The opening hours are from 05:00 AM to 10:00 PM daily.
 The Sky Lounge Schengen is not the best lounge by any means but it’s perfectly acceptable for some rest and relaxation before your next flight.

-The décor is simple, modern and clean with soft ambient lighting and floor-to-ceiling dividers to the give the guests privacy and a sense of defined spaces.
+The décor is simple, modern and clean with soft ambient lighting and floor-to-ceiling dividers give the guests privacy and a sense of defined spaces.
 The main seating area is located in the center of the lounge with a variety of seating options including armchairs, couches and recliners for both solo travelers and those traveling with others.

 There’s plenty of seating but there are no day rooms, sleeper pods or other places to keep your feet up or get some shuteye.
 And other than the early morning hours, the lounge does get crowded (and loud) so bring some noise-canceling headphones.